demisto/content/Packs/cisco-meraki/Integrations/cisco-meraki/README.md

-Cloud controlled WiFi, routing, and security
+Cloud controlled WiFi, routing, and security.
 This integration was integrated and tested with version 1.0.0 of Cisco Meraki

 ## Configure Cisco Meraki on Cortex XSOAR